JustBerkhout/tpac-tutorials/README.md

 quick hack to list the categories used in the tutorials `find tutorials/tpac/ |grep .md | xargs grep categories: | awk '{print $2}' | sort | uniq`

-then add them to the search box
+then add them to the search box in src/elements/tutorials-filters.html

 # Attributions
 this content has been taken from the original tutorials.ubuntu.com and modified for TPAC use:
 1. command-line-for-begginers
 1. ssh-keygen-windows

+TO DO:
+1. Fix color of toolbar within the actual tutorials.
+1. Clone filesystem content from hpc-access-and-login to hpc-mass-storage and expand the latter